sassbreak/sassbreak.github.io/_posts/2015-02-08-watch-your-sass.md

 sass --watch .
 {% endhighlight %}

-So if your Sass file is in the root directory, this will auto-compile to css within the root directory.
+So if your Sass file is in the root directory, this will auto-compile to CSS within the root directory.
 This can get messy if, say, you only want Sass files in a "scss" directory, because the `sass --watch .` command will also watch and compile to CSS within that "scss" directory.

 ##The commands I prefer